Frequently Asked Gymnastics Questions

 My child is 4 years old, but they’re very advanced for their age.
 Can they be put in the gymnastics class for 5 year olds?

 My child is almost 7 years old.
-When can they move up to the age bracket for 7 - 9 year olds?
+When can they move into the recreational program?

 Do I have to stay on site during my child’s class?

-I have a child not in classes.
+I have a child with me who is not in classes.
 Any suggestions on entertaining them?

 My child is going to miss a class.
 Can they make it up?